It looks a bit like a water lily and is the national flower of India.

 It’s the lotus plant!

-However, as an herbalist, there’s one thing about lotus seeds that fascinates me more than anything else – they can germinate after laying dormant for over a millennium.
+However, as an herbalist, there’s one thing about lotus seeds that fascinates me more than anything else – they can germinate after lying dormant for over a millennium.
 That’s right!
 A millennium.

 In 1994, scientists at UCLA conducted experiments on an ancient lotus seed that had been found in a dry lakebed at Pulantien, China.
 At 1,200 years old this is considered to be the oldest seed ever found.
 So imagine everyone’s surprise when it germinated.
 This almost magical ability is due to L-isoaspartyl methyltransferase, an enzyme that allows the lotus seed to repair damage to proteins within its cell.
 Because of this potent anti-aging enzyme, researchers have been finding ways to use lotus seeds in modern skincare products.